varnish/Varnish-Book/varnish_book.rst

    Today Varnish Software is able to fund the core development with income from service agreements, in addition to offering development of specific features on a case-by-case basis.
    The interest in Varnish continues to increase.
    An informal study based on the list of most popular web sites in Norway indicates that about 75% or more of the web traffic that originates in Norway is served through Varnish.

    ..
-TODO for the author: reference?
+TODO for the author: reference for the informal study?

    ..
 VGB